awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-managing.md

 You can limit the number of connections that an RDS Proxy can establish with the database\.
 You specify the limit as a percentage of the maximum connections available for your database\.
 The proxy doesn't create all of these connections in advance\.
 This setting reserves the right for the proxy to establish these connections as the workload needs them\.

-For example, suppose that you configured RDS Proxy to use 75 percent of the maximum connections for your database that supports a maximum of 1,000 concurrent connections\.
-In that case, RDS Proxy can open up to 750 database connections\.
+For example, suppose that you configured RDS Proxy to use 75 percent of the maximum connections for your database\.
+In this case, your database supports a maximum of 1,000 concurrent connections\.
+Here, RDS Proxy can open up to 750 database connections\.

 This setting is represented by the **Connection pool maximum connections** field in the RDS console and the `MaxConnectionsPercent` setting in the AWS CLI and the API\.
 To learn how to change the value of the **Connection pool maximum connections** field in the RDS console, see [AWS Management Console](#rds-proxy-modifying-proxy.console)\.
 To learn how to change the value of the `MaxConnectionsPercent` setting, see the CLI command [modify\-db\-proxy\-target\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-proxy-target-group.html) or the API operation [ModifyDBProxyTargetGroup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBProxyTargetGroup.html)\.